 \subsection{Generation}

 We find a set of generators of $\wsh_\Lambda(M)$ when $\Lambda$ is a singular isotropic.
-We first prove a special case of the K\"unneth formula which we will refer it as the stabilization lemma.
+We first prove a special case of the K\"unneth formula which we will refer to as the stabilization lemma.
+We will be going back and forth between the homogeneous symplectic notation and the contact notation, so for a conic set $X$ in $T^* M$, we will use the notation $X^\infty \coloneqq (X \setminus 0_M)/\Rp$ to denote its boundary at infinity.
+The corresponding lemma in the Fukaya setting can be found in \cite[(1.7), (1.8)]{Ganatra-Pardon-Shende2}.
 Fix $n \in \mathbb{R}^n$.
-Let $M$ be a real analytic manifold and $\Lambda \subseteq S^\ast M$ be a closed subset.
+Let $M$ be a real analytic manifold and $\Lambda \subseteq S^* M$ be a closed subset.
 We set

 Pick a small ball $B \subseteq \mathbb{R}^n$ centered at $0$.
 For $F \in \Sh(M)$, by (6) of Proposition \ref{mses}, there is microsupport estimation